othman-1998/outman1998/README.md

-### Hi, my name is Outman 👋
+### Hi, my name is Othman 👋

-**`A frontend developer who bleeds for creating modern UI`**
+**`A software developer who bleeds for creating modern software solutions`**
 #

-Hi, I am Outman.
-A graduated web developer who is currently into React and JavaScript.
+Hi, I am Othman.
+A graduated web developer who is currently into JavaScript and C#.

 I love creating modern user-friendly interfaces, where I am incredibly strong at developing frontend from scratch or with a library or framework such as NextUI, MUI, Tailwind, Bootstrap and more.
 All coding projects are built from the ground up, and many more to come.